GNOME/gtk/docs/reference/gtk/running.md

 `occlusion`
 : Disable occlusion culling via opacity tracking

+`repeat`
+: Repeat drawing operations instead of using offscreen and GL_REPEAT

 The special value `all` can be used to turn on all values.
 The special value `help` can be used to obtain a list of all supported values.